gjbkz/esifycss/README.md

 ## Usage

 ```
-Usage: esifycss [options] <patterns ...>
+Usage: esifycss [options] <include ...>

 Options:
-  -V, --version       output the version number.
+  -V, --version         output the version number
+  --output <path>       A path to the helper script.
   --config <path>       A path to configuration files.
-  --dest <path>       A path to concatenated css.
+  --exclude <path ...>  Paths or patterns to be excluded.
-  --watch             Watch files and update module automatically.
+  --watch               Watch files and update the modules automatically.
-  --mangle            Minify classnames for production build.
-  --ext <string>      An extension of generated modules.
-  --baseDir <path>    A path which is used to generate modules to outputDir.
-  --outputDir <path>  A path to a directory where modules are generated.
-  --classesOnly       If it is true, a CSS file exports classes as default export.
-Otherwise, {classes, properties} is exported.
-  -h, --help          output usage information.
+  -h, --help            output usage information
 ```

 ## `@import` Syntax